 Two years.
 Extensions have to be approved by the program.

-Otherwise, this program follows the Graduate School's Time Limits policy.
+Otherwise, refer to the Graduate School: Time Limits policy.

 These resources may be helpful in addressing your concerns: